Seahawks waive leading tackler ahead of 49ers' Week 11 game

-The Seattle Seahawks are making a notable change on defense ahead of facing the San Francisco 49ers in Week 11.
+The Seattle Seahawks made a surprising roster move ahead of facing the San Francisco 49ers in Week 11.

-Seattle on Monday announced it had waived linebacker Tyrel Dodson to place cornerback Josh Jobe on the active roster.
+Seattle on Monday announced it had waived linebacker Tyrel Dodson, their leading tackler, to place cornerback Josh Jobe on the active roster.

 We've signed CB Josh Jobe to the active roster and waived LB Tyrel Dodson.— Seattle Seahawks (@Seahawks) November 11, 2024